I never wanted to be The Person.

 And if you are nice and you give me a present, try not to get too sad or maybe a little mad if I don’t seem so excited.
 I love presents.
 I really do.
 On the inside I am jumping up and down and my heart is skipping like it has a jump rope.
 But it’s hard for me to get my outsides to match my insides.

 Follow my mother.
-Watch carefully as she puts sets her plate and walks to me and takes my both of hands in hers.
+Watch carefully as she sets her plate down and walks to me and takes my both of hands in hers.
 Listen to her words.

 Shhhh, Jack.
 It’s okay.
 Let’s calm down, I’m here now.